 Certificate in Children Studies

 - Complete 15 hours of specialized course work at Moritz.
-10 of the hours are satisfied by taking three core courses: Children and the Law (3 credit hours), Family Law (3 credit hours), and the Justice for Children Practicum (4 credit hours).
+10 of the hours are satisfied by taking three core courses: Children and the Law (3 credit hours), Family Law (3 credit hours), and the Justice for Children Clinic (4 credit hours).
 The remaining 5 hours may be fulfilled by completing courses pre-approved by the faculty.

-Lastly, students are required to take an additional five semester hours in graduate-level courses offered at The Ohio State University.
-The University has particularly rich offerings in related areas, providing students with a critical interdisciplinary understanding of the many problems faced by children and their families.
+- Take an additional 5 semester hours in graduate-level courses offered at The Ohio State University, which has rich offerings in related areas that provide students with a critical interdisciplinary understanding of the many problems faced by children and their families.
 These courses must receive prior approval of the director of the Justice for Children Project.